Lukas Britschgi: 2017–18 season

-2018–19 season
+2018–19 season: First national title

 Britschgi opened his season at the 2018 Finlandia Trophy, finishing in eighth place.
 He then went on to place eighth at the 2018 Ice Star, ninth at the 2018 CS Alpen Trophy, and eighth at the 2018 Warsaw Cup.

 At the 2018–19 Swiss Championships, Britschgi won his first national title and was subsequently selected to represent Switzerland at the 2019 European Championships in Minsk, Belarus, and the 2019 World Championships in Saitama, Japan.
 At the European Championships, Britschgi placed thirty-first in the short program, failing to qualify for the free skate segment of the competition and finishing thirty-first overall.
 He then went on to win the bronze medal at the 2019 International Challenge Cup.

 Britschgi concluded his season at the World Championships, where he placed thirty-fourth in the short program, not qualifying for the free skate segment of the competition and finished thirty-fourth overall.